 - The First National Bank

 This list is only a fraction of the businesses that called Meriden home at the time.
 There was also a brewery at 137-157 South Colony Ave, and a manufacturer of Havana & Domestic Cigars, including the five cent “Castle Craig” cigar, on Veteran Street.
-If you would like to buy a full size version of this print, which is more than double the size and quality of the image above, you can purchase a copy here.
+Reproductions of the map are available here.

 Hubbard Park Trolly Waiting Station (1920’s)